ImagingInformatics/machine-learning/docker-keras-tensorflow-python3-jupyter/README.md

 Purpose:
 ---

-This docker provides a development environment for using Keras, Tensorflow 1.2.1,
+This docker provides a development environment for using Keras (2.0.6), Tensorflow 1.2.1,
 Python3,
-Jupyter,
+Jupyter (5.1.0),
 and
-Jupyterlab (Alpha)
+Jupyterlab (Alpha 0.25.2)
 for use on a desktop or laptop.

 Hardware Requirements: